Serbia–Ukraine relations: Political relations

 PORA, a civic youth organization from Ukraine, was trained by members of the similar organization from Serbia - Otpor!.
 Otpor movement helped bring down the regime of Slobodan Milošević during 5th October and they trained Pora members in organizing Orange Revolution against the regime of Leonid Kuchma.

-In 2008, after the Serbian province of Kosovo unilaterally declared independence as the Republic of Kosovo, Chairman of the Verkhovna Rada Committee for Foreign Affairs, Oleh Bilorus, stated that "Ukraine will back Serbia's stand on Kosovo".
-Prime Minister Yulia Tymoshenko said that Ukraine must come up with a concept of how to regard the issue of Kosovo, either as a unique phenomenon in the world, or in the context of existence of Transdniester, Abkhazia, South Ossetia and other separatist regions.

-Ukrainian President Viktor Yanukovych stated on June 4, 2010, that the recognition of the independence of Abkhazia, South Ossetia and Kosovo violates international law, "I have never recognized Abkhazia, South Ossetia or Kosovo's independence.
-This is a violation of international law".

-Slavica Đukić Dejanović, Speaker of the National Assembly, met Ukraine's Chairman of the Verkhovna Rada Volodymyr Lytvyn in Kyiv in July 2010.
-They signed a document on cooperation between the parliaments of Ukraine and Serbia on July 7, 2010.
+Slavica Đukić Dejanović, Speaker of the National Assembly, met Ukraine's Chairman of the Verkhovna Rada Volodymyr Lytvyn in Kyiv in July 2010 signing a document on cooperation between the two parliaments.

 In April 2011, Ukraine's Chairman of the Verkhovna Rada Volodymyr Lytvyn visited Serbia.

 In May 2011, Foreign Minister of Serbia Vuk Jeremić visited Ukraine and signed visa-free regime between the two countries.

 In November 2011, Ukrainian Prime Minister Mykola Azarov visited Serbia for the Central European Initiative summit.

 Serbian President Boris Tadić visited Ukraine in November 2011.

+In July 2018, Ukrainian President Petro Poroshenko met with Serbian President Aleksandar Vučić and Prime Minister Ana Brnabić in Belgrade.